ryanmaguire/spynr/README.md

 # SPINR-MAST
 ## Sinogram and Exposure
 To create the sinograms and exposure maps you will need several IDL procedures and the data from the flight under consideration.
 The data from flight 1 can be found [Here].
 Flight 2 is [Here](Flight 2/Flight 2 Data/) and flight 3 [Here](Flight 3/Flight 3 Data/).
 The procedures for flight 1 are [Here], flight 2 [Here](Flight 2/Procedures/), and flight 3 [Here].
-All of the flights use [These](IDL Stuff/) procedures as well.
+All of the flights use [these](IDL Stuff/) procedures as well.

 For brevity we will only show how to make the sinograms and exposure maps for the second flight, as the process is the same for all 3 flights.